codefodder/HackerNews-DIYgest/README.md

 The workflow looks after everything else

-# Delivery time
+# Email delivery time

 You will probably want to set the email delivery time.
+This is set in the workflow, as a schedule trigger, two cron schedules and TARGET_HOUR and TIMEZONE.

-This is set in the workflow, as a schedule trigger, two cron schedules and TARGET_HOUR.
-All set at the top of the workflow.
+Set them at the top of the workflow.

 # Issues